faxenoff/ultrasharp-tools-mcp/Run.Docs/Claude/add-to-CLAUDE.md

 ## Best Practices

 ✅ **DO**:
-- Start with LoadSolution + LoadProject
+- Start with load_solution + LoadProject
 - Use FQN for all symbol operations
 - Check AnalyzeCodeStyle before committing
 - Use FormatCode for consistency